apiaryio/dredd/README.md

 implementation replies with responses as they are described in the documentation.

-### Hooks: Supported Languages
+### Supported Hook Languages

-Dredd supports writing [hooks](http://dredd.readthedocs.org/en/latest/hooks/) writing a glue code for each test setup and teardown.
+Dredd supports writing [hooks](http://dredd.readthedocs.org/en/latest/hooks/) — a glue code for each test setup and teardown.

 Following languages are supported: